Taber MacCallum: The Stratollite

 The Stratollite is a remotely operated, navigable, uncrewed stratospheric flight vehicle designed and engineered to station-keep over customer-specified areas of interest for long periods of time (days, weeks, and months).
-The Stratollite uses proprietary altitude control technology to rise and lower in the stratosphere, harnessing the natural currents of varying stratospheric winds to provide point-to-point navigation and loitering.
+The Stratollite uses proprietary altitude control technology to rise and lower in the stratosphere, harnessing natural stratospheric winds to provide point-to-point navigation and loitering.
 The Stratollite operates at altitudes up to 95000 ft with a payload capacity of 50 kg and 250 W of continuous power to payloads.
 The Stratollite is primarily used for applications including remote sensing, communications, and weather.

 Paragon Space Development Corporation

-Taber is a co-founder and served as CEO for over 20 years.
+Taber co-founded Paragon in 1993 and served as CEO for over 20 years.
 He was the Principal Investigator on four microgravity experiments on the Space Shuttle, Mir Space Station and International Space Station using Paragon's patented Autonomous Biological System, a long duration plant and aquatic animal life support system and has supported numerous other biological experiments on the Space Shuttle and International Space Station.
 He conceived and was involved in the design of a Mars space suit portable life support system technology funded by NASA, life support and thermal control systems for commercial crewed orbital and suborbital spacecraft, as well as hazardous environment life support technology for U.S. Navy divers.
 In 2008, Popular Science named MacCallum Inventor of the Year.